danilo-garkut/SMOOTHWarner/README.md

 Assets repo available at my account along side this one.

-A brief of customization in the CSS, look for the word HERE
+A brief of customization is taught in the CSS file, look for the word HERE there